mariusz-schimke/GiGraph/README.md

 *Note that the escape sequences provided by the DotEscapeString class should not be used as parameters of the string.Format method or of an interpolated string.
 The result will not render a valid DOT escape string in such cases.*

+#### Label placeholders

-Below is an example presenting labels with element-specific escape sequences.
+Below is an example presenting labels with element-specific escape sequences replaced with the actual element identifiers on graph visualization.

 ```c#
 var graph = new DotGraph("Label formatting");